-Understanding how users navigate webpages can be very hard.
+Understanding how users navigate websites can be very hard.
 Some approaches use funnel analysis, calculating conversion rates on specific user behaviors, or sankey diagrams.
 However both techniques fail when you want to understand general user behaviour in websites with more than tens of pages.
 With Graphext, we have created a network visualization of how users navigate in hundreds of pages, and we are able to correlate their navigation patterns with specific user profiles to explain different types of behaviours.

 We have worked with the Digital and Sales Strategy Department from ING to extract insights from their website navigation data.
 They wanted to understand how customers that had bought a product navigated differently from those that had not, see their navigation paths and identify other factors that may have impacted their purchase decisions.
 The challenge is that ING website has hundreds of pages that a client can visit, and it is challenging to correlate navigation data and client characteristics for analysis.
 ING relied on Graphext to deliver an innovative solution to solve this problem.
 To illustrate this example, all data in this post is anonymised.